dturvene/ring-buffer/README.md

-# Implementing A Simple Ringbuffer
+# A Simple Ringbuffer in C

 ## Abstract
 This project demonstrates an efficient, portable ringbuffer design suitable for